microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ### Delete a code cell

-Deleting a code cell can be accomplished by using the delete icon in the code cell toolbar or through the keyboard combo `kbstyle(dd)` when the selected code cell is in command mode.
+Deleting a code cell can be accomplished by using the **Delete** icon in the code cell toolbar or through the keyboard shortcut `kbstyle(dd)` when the selected code cell is in command mode.

 ![Delete a code cell](images/jupyter/native-code-delete.png)

 ### Undo your last change

-You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit you can undo it to the previous correct state, or if you've deleted a cell accidentally you can recover it.
+You can use the `kbstyle(z)` key to undo your previous change, for example, if you've made an accidental edit, you can undo it to the previous correct state, or if you've deleted a cell accidentally, you can recover it.

 ### Switch between code and Markdown

 The Notebook Editor allows you to easily change code cells between Markdown and code.
-Clicking the language picker in the bottom right of a cell will allow you to switch between markdown and, if applicable, any other language supported by the selected kernel.
+Clicking the language picker in the bottom right of a cell will allow you to switch between Markdown and, if applicable, any other language supported by the selected kernel.

 ![Change language](images/jupyter/native-language-picker-01.png)